cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 - From the `PORTS` tab, open `Grafana (32000)`
   - Username: admin
   - Password: cse-labs
-- Click on "General / Home" at the top of the screen and select "dotnet" to see Res-Edge application health metrics
+- Click on "General / Home" at the top of the screen and select "dotnet" to see Res-Edge Data Service health metrics
-- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge application requests metrics
+- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge Data Service requests metrics
-- You should see the Application Dashboard with both WebV and Res-Edge ("Application").
+- You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application").
   - WebV will have 10 requests per second.
-  - Application will have 10.2 requests per second:
+  - Application will have 10.2 requests per second
     - K8s calls /healthz every minute
     - Prometheus calls /metrics every 5 seconds
     - WebV has 10 requests per second
-- Keep "Application Dashboard" open in a browser tab to monitor Res-Edge application requests metrics for the next section.
-The version number of Res-Edge and WebV will appear below "Application" and "WebV" accordingly.
+- Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section.
+The version number of Res-Edge Data Service and WebV will appear below "Application" and "WebV" accordingly.

 ### Generate More Requests for Observability using WebV